koutakou/NymQuest/README.md

 - **Enhanced Terminal Interface**: Lightweight client with an improved UI featuring bordered sections, intuitive health bars, distance visualization, and color-coded player statuses for a more engaging gaming experience
 - **Real-Time Multiplayer**: Move around a 2D world, chat with other players, and engage in simple combat
 - **Anonymous Identity**: Players can create characters without revealing their real identity
+- **Heartbeat System**: Automatic detection and removal of inactive players to maintain game state consistency
+- **Graceful Disconnection**: Proper cleanup when players leave the game

 ## Architecture